Blawby/Automatic-Lawyer-Workflow-Payments-Time-Entry-Retainer-Balance-Reminders-Clients/README.md

 ### 5. Start Using (Ongoing)
 1. Set **Test Mode** to "FALSE" when ready for production
-2. Delete sample data and add your real clients
+2. Add your real data to the sheets
 3. The system will automatically:
    - Create client records from payments
    - Create default matters for new clients